 The ATO have indicated that repayment relief on the loan will be acceptable providing it is consistent with the terms commercial banks are offering.
-As a guide, the major lenders are providing a three (3) month payment deferral (not a waiver) with an option to extend for a further 3 months.
-Interest must be capitalised during this period and added to the remaining term.
-The ATO have indicated that the terms of the loan must be amended to reflect these changes and evidence is retained that the interest has continued to accrue and has been capitalised.
+As a guide, many of the major lenders provided a three (3) month payment deferral (not a waiver) with an option to extend for a further 3 months.
+Interest was required to be capitalised during this period and added to the remaining term.
+The ATO have indicated that where an SMSF seeks loan relief, the terms of the loan must be amended to reflect these changes and evidence is retained that the interest has continued to accrue and has been capitalised.
 A fund that undertakes this process will not have the non-arm’s length income provisions applied to the property income.

 Providing LRBA relief where an SMSF has borrowed from a related party needs to be considerate of the existing terms of the loan.
 If the loan is operated according to the ATO’s Practical Compliance Guidelines – PCG 2016/5, it should be noted that this document is very prescriptive with reference to terms of LRBA.

 - Term of loan cannot exceed 15 years

 Therefore, if the trustees are given payment relief, any relief should be contemplated over the remaining term of the loan, not an extension if that extension will breach the PCG terms.
 Refinancing of the loan will require consideration of term to date and can only contemplate a refinance of the loan subject to the term remaining.

 Capitalisation of interest will need to be applied across remaining term – otherwise it won’t comply.